CrunchyData/postgres-operator/hugo/content/operatorcli/_index.md

 ---
-title: "Operator Command Line Utility"
+title: "Using the pgo Client"
 date:
 draft: false
 weight: 50